"Staff are always polite and helpful, nurses are very caring and doctors are fantastic."

 If you have been instructed to self-isolate

-The practice will not issue fit/sick notes or write letters of support to employers.
+The practice is not unfortunately able to issue fit/sick notes or write letters of support to employers.

 You can get an Isolation Note by visiting: https://111.nhs.uk/isolation-note